49nord/rust-error-style/RULES.md

 ### R4: Prefer `.expect()` over `.unwrap()`.

-`.expect()` is the same as `.unwrap()`, except it allows adding a custom message, which in turn is vastly preferrable over a comment:
+`.expect()` is the same as `.unwrap()`, except it allows adding a custom message, which in turn is vastly preferable over a comment:

 ```rust
 value.expect("operation did not return meaningful value");
 ```

-Variant **R4A**: In some embedded cases such as microcontrollers with mere kilobytes or bytes of memory, it is sometimes preferrable to `unwrap()` to avoid having to include the error message string into the program binary.
+Variant **R4A**: In some embedded cases such as microcontrollers with mere kilobytes or bytes of memory, it is sometimes preferable to `unwrap()` to avoid having to include the error message string into the program binary.

 ### R5: Use lower-case, simple messages for `.expect()`.